ThisIsNotANamepng/blog/articles/Introduction.md

 Ultimately in my career I want to go into intelligence, specifically cyber threat analysis.

+I'm the president of UWEC's Model UN Club, the treasurer for UWEC's Student Association for COmputing Machinery, and a member of UWEC's DECA.

 I'm in tech, so I'm obliged to have the stereotypical hobbies of going outside, hiking, kayaking, and reading.
 I like to paint, I play the trumpet, guitar, and ukulele.

 I also train in martial arts, namely Aikido, Karate, and Arnis.